Due to the coronavirus (COVID-19) pandemic, we’re changing how we recruit to our digital jobs.

 How to prepare for video interviews

-Make sure you’ve downloaded Skype and have registered for an account, if you don’t have one.
+Make sure you’ve downloaded Microsoft Teams and have registered for an account, if you don’t have one.
 Check that your internet connection is reliable, and consider using a hardwired connection if your WiFi is a bit temperamental.

 You might not feel comfortable on camera, so we recommend lots of preparation and that you practise speaking to people via video link in the run up to your interview.
 This will also give you the opportunity to test your audio and video equipment.